Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ### Prototyping
 > Create a simple prototype to confirm that implementing this feature is possible.

 The Dart ecosystem uses [packages](https://dart.dev/guides/packages) to manage shared software.
-Thus, we can create separate packages for widgets extracted from the `Metrics Web Application` (`Metrics widgets`) and `Metrics storybook`.
-So we can use the `export` directive in the `Metrics widgets` to make them importable within the web application and storybook.
+Thus, we can create separate packages for widgets extracted from the `Metrics Web Application` - `Metrics Widgets`, and `Metrics Storybook`.
+So we can use the `export` directive in the `Metrics Widgets` to make them importable within the web application and storybook.

-For example, we can move the `ColoredBar` widget from the application to the `Metrics widgets` and use the following directive to export it:
+For example, we can move the `ColoredBar` widget from the application to the `Metrics Widgets` and use the following directive to export it:

 ```dart
 export 'src/widgets/colored_bar.dart';